 The 18 fatalities reported in 2017 was a decrease from the 24 reported in 2016 but was still the second-highest total of this period.
 The 466 injuries reported in 2017 was also a decrease from the 485 reported in 2016.

 According to the Analysis, 992 crashes (21.7t%) involved bicyclists between 20 and 29 years of age, 817 crashes (17.9t%) involved bicyclists between 50 and 59 years of age, 799 crashes (17.5t%) involved bicyclists between 10 and 19 years of age, 683 crashes (14.9t%) involved bicyclists between 40 and 49 years of age, and 507 crashes (11.1t%) involved bicyclists between 30 and 39 years of age.
 The Analysis reported that 45 fatalities were bicyclists between 50 and 59 years of age, 32 fatalities were bicyclists between 40 and 49 years of age, 20 fatalities were bicyclists between 60 and 69 years of age, 18 fatalities were bicyclists between 30 and 39 years of age, and 11 fatalities were bicyclists between 20 and 29 years of age.

 Contact a Myrtle Beach Bicycle Accident Attorney Today

 Did you sustain serious injuries or was your loved one killed in a bicycle crash in the greater Myrtle Beach area?
 Do not think that you have to handle your injury case on your own.
 The Law Office of William J. Luse represents clients in Myrtle Beach, Conway, Little River, North Myrtle Beach, Surfside Beach, Socastee, and nearby communities in Georgetown County, Marion County, and Horry County.
-Call (843) 839-4795 or contact us online to have our lawyer review your case and discuss all of your legal options during a free consultation.
+Call (843) 839-4795 or contact us online to have our lawyer review your case and discuss all of your legal options.